jixxed/ed-math/README.md

 ## Adding New Content

 1. Create a new folder in the `pages` directory with a descriptive name (e.g., `combat-calculations`)
-2. Add a `description.md` file with a brief description of the page
 3. Create an `index.md` file with your content
 4. Submit a pull request